banyx101/kalemi-a/README.md

 # kalemi-a
 Projekti KTTM

-this is out app that we should finish it before 1 April 2015.
+this is our app that we should finish it before 1 April 2015. :)

 DenFabs